Shade Measuring Instruction

 Note on Side Gaps

 Slight gaps on both sides of shades exist because the shade material is slightly narrower than the headrail.
+This design allows the shade to roll up and down smoothly without obstruction.

 • For Roman Shades and Bamboo Shades, Fabric Width = Ordered Width